Amsterdam, Netherlands

 Getting There and Around

 By Air: Amsterdam's Schiphol Airport (AMS), located 18 kilometres southwest of the city centre, is one of the busiest and most efficiently run airports in Europe.
 It is a major hub for KLM and the third-busiest airport in Europe by passenger volume.
-Schiphol is unusually integrated with the city: the NS Intercity sprinter train runs directly from the airport terminal to Amsterdam Centraal Station every 15 minutes (journey time 15–18 minutes), and to Amsterdam Sloterdijk and Amsterdam Zuid stations as well.
+Schiphol is unusually integrated with the city: the NS Intercity sprinter train runs directly from the airport terminal to Amsterdam Centraal Station every 15 minutes (journey time 15–18 minutes).
 This makes arriving in Amsterdam by air remarkably straightforward — you can be standing on a platform with your ticket to the city in under 20 minutes of stepping off the plane.
 For travellers with heavy luggage, a taxi from Schiphol to the city centre costs approximately €40–€50 and takes 25–45 minutes depending on traffic.

 By Train: Amsterdam Centraal Station is the city's principal railway hub, served by domestic NS trains and international services including the Thalys high-speed trains to Paris (3h 18m), Brussels (1h 53m), and other European destinations.
-The Eurostar to London now runs directly from Amsterdam Centraal (via Rotterdam and Brussels) in approximately 4 hours.
+The Eurostar to London now runs directly from Amsterdam Centraal in approximately 4 hours.
 Within the Netherlands, the NS network connects Amsterdam to every major Dutch city — Rotterdam (2h 15m by intercity), The Hague (2h), Utrecht (30 minutes), and the airport at Schiphol.
-Tickets can be purchased at the station, online via the NS website or app, or using the OV-chipkaart (the Dutch contactless transit card).

-Getting Around the City: Amsterdam's public transport system consists of the GVB tram, bus, and metro network, which is supplemented by the Amsterdam Circle Line ferry boats and the NS train network for longer connections.
-A single journey on GVB transport costs €3.40, but visitors should buy the anonymous OV-chipkaart and load it with credit — this is the standard payment method for all public transport in Amsterdam.
+Getting Around the City: Amsterdam's public transport system consists of the GVB tram, bus, and metro network.
+A single journey on GVB transport costs €3.40, but visitors should buy the anonymous OV-chipkaart and load it with credit.
 Alternatively, a 24-hour, 48-hour, or 72-hour GVB day ticket is available at a flat rate (approximately €8.50 for 24 hours) and covers unlimited travel on all GVB trams, buses, and metro within the city.

 Amsterdam is preeminently a cycling city.
-Bicycle hire is available from numerous outlets across the city, with the largest operators being MacBike (with locations near Centraal Station and in several other neighbourhoods) and Yellow Bike.
+Bicycle hire is available from numerous outlets across the city, with the largest operators being MacBike and Yellow Bike.
 A standard city bike rents for approximately €10–€15 per day, with electric bikes available at a premium.
-Cycling in Amsterdam is generally safe and pleasant, with a comprehensive network of dedicated cycling lanes — though visitors should be aware of the strong cycling culture, ride predictably, and dismount and walk their bike when uncertain.
+Cycling in Amsterdam is generally safe and pleasant, with a comprehensive network of dedicated cycling lanes.

 Travel Tips and Practical Info